francojposa/personal-site/_dev_setup_guides/initial-dev-setup-macos.md

 Follow the instructions at [brew.sh](https://brew.sh) to install Homebrew.
 The installer will download and install the XCode Developer Command Line Tools if you do not already have the most up-to-date versions - this process can take quite awhile.

-## 3. Install Sublime Text & Visual Studio Code
+## 3. Install Sublime & VS Code with Homebrew

 A general-purpose text editor is essential to your development environment.
 I use both Sublime Text and VS Code - Sublime for quick manipulation of scripts & text files, due to its quick startup, and VS Code for more involved development work where the VSCode plugins and tooling offer more functionality.